Bertram-RQ/python_youtube_downloader_website/README.md

 - Supports Video Download (MP4)
 - Up To 1080p Downloading
 - Supports Audio Only Download (MP3, M4A, WEBM, AAC, FLAC, OPUS, OGG, WAV)
-- Shows video name and channel name when done Downloading
+- Shows video name channel name (with link) and thumbnail when done Downloading
 - one Downside It does not have an automatic removal system (i might make it) so there's a button that'll delete all the files

 ## License